 Rice left the field in the second quarter and did not return to the game.
 Afterward, Seahawks head coach Pete Carroll said Rice hurt his head and knee during the game, and did not know the extent of Rice’s injuries.

 He said the same thing Tuesday morning during an appearance on 710 ESPN Seattle.

-After signing a 5-year, $41 million deal in July of 2011, Rices production has been moderate.
-Once a Pro-Bowl player, Rice had just 15 catches this season for 231 yards.
+After signing a 5-year, $41 million deal in July of 2011, Rice’s production has been moderate.
+A Pro-Bowl player in 2009, Rice had just 15 catches this season for 231 yards.
 Last season was his best during two-plus seasons with Seattle.
 He made 50 catches and gained 748 yards.